 Petra Travel Guide

-Carved into the rock and protected by rugged mountains on all sides is Jordan's most famous attraction, the ancient rose-red city of Petra, one of the world's most spectacular ruins set within a deep canyon near the town of Wadi Musa.
-Wadi Musa, or the Valley of Moses, was once the name of the whole valley and not just the small tourist town sprawled along the sides of the valley leading down to Petra.
+Carved into the rock with rugged mountains on all sides is Jordan's most famous attraction, the ancient rose-red city of Petra, one of the world's most spectacular ruins set within a deep canyon near the town of Wadi Musa.
+Wadi Musa, or the Valley of Moses, was once the name of the valley and not just the small tourist town sprawled along the sides of the valley leading down to Petra.
 The town's existence is primarily to service the tourist industry as the gateway to Petra.

 Over 2,000 years ago, a nomadic tribe from Arabia settled in the area and these Nabateans established Petra as their capital.
 It became a powerful fortress city that controlled the passage of traders, and grew prosperous from the caravans crossing their land carrying spices and riches from India and Arabia.
 From this wealth was created an astonishing city of monumental tombs, temples and decorative buildings carved from the solid rock, which still stands as a testament to the remarkable creativity and engineering prowess of the Nabateans.